rommapp/romm/README.md

 ## Folder Structure

-As mentioned in the installation section, RomM requires a specific folder structure to work.
+As mentioned in the installation section, RomM requires a specific folder structure.
 The two supported structures are as follows:

 <table border="0">
  <tr>